 In my opinion, the description/motivation/discussion of prediction 3 was less clear than those for 1, 2a/b, and 4.
 In the discussion of prediction 3, some interesting alternatives to distributional learning are raised that I think do provide an explanation for the "premature convergence" observed - namely, that it is possible that listeners have previously encountered talkers like the one they are being exposed to and thus they already have a representational model to employ when given even the briefest amount of evidence from this talker.
 I think that is really what is going on.
 In fact, I believe there is some recent work in the sociolinguistics literature that supports this idea, too.
 For instance, see the work of Lacey Wade (Wade, L. (2022).
 Experimental evidence for expectation-driven linguistic convergence.
 Language, 98(1), 63-97. https://muse.jhu.edu/article/849527) showing that when listeners are given a small amount of evidence that a talker might have a southern American English speech system based on just one phonetic feature, they show a shift in another feature that is also typical of SAE even if they had no exposure to that shift.
 Studies like this also are evidence that listeners might be trying to select the right speech model for a given talker early and with, in some cases, incomplete information.
 This is indeed discussed substantively in the discussion section.
 But, I recommend the authors bring up these such possibilities/alternative to DL in the introduction to help guide the reader to expect what is actually observed - and, again, it is not surprising given some other recent works.

-TO DO
+We appreciate this interesting link to sociolinguistic research!
+We briefly point to these and related works in the introduction.
+We have refrained from unpacking those alternatives in detail there, as the introduction is already long.
+There also is an important difference between evidence that listeners can switch between models / dialect templates (as shown also in Wade 2022), and the observation that rapid adaptation is limited by the available dialect templates a listener has access, too.

 Some of the in-text citations have author initials (e.g. AA or M.M.)